ANGSD-wrapper/angsd-wrapper/Tutorial.md

 pwd
 ```

-This will output a string that starts with `/home/`; go ahead and copy everything following that second forward slash.
-For example, if we get `/home/software/angsd-wrapper/iplant` as our output, we only need `/software/angsd-wrapper/iplant`.
+This will output a string that starts with `/home/`; go ahead and copy everything following the forward slash after your user name.
+For example, if we get `/home/user_group/user_name/software/angsd-wrapper/iplant` as our output, we only need `/software/angsd-wrapper/iplant`.

 Now, we'll go find our configuration files in the `Configuration_Files` directory: